FormidableLabs/react-native-app-auth/README.md

 * [Okta](https://developer.okta.com) ([Example configuration](#okta))
 * [Keycloak](http://www.keycloak.org/) ([Example configuration](#keycloak))

-The library uses auto-discovery which mean it relies on the the [.well-known/openid-configuration](https://openid.net/specs/openid-connect-discovery-1_0.html) endpoint to discover all auth endpoints automatically.
+The library uses auto-discovery which means it relies on the the [.well-known/openid-configuration](https://openid.net/specs/openid-connect-discovery-1_0.html) endpoint to discover all auth endpoints automatically.
 It will be possible to extend the library later to add custom configuration.